Historical Performance Workshops

 PRESERVING OUR PAST THROUGH PERFORMANCETM

 Telling History: A Manual for Performers and Presenters of First Person Narratives by Joyce Thierer is recommended as a text for the adult workshops, and is also a good resource for people doing it on their own.
-It can be ordered from our local bookstore, from the publisher, or from your usual sources.
+It can be ordered from the publisher, or from your usual sources.

 This site was created in 2003 by the Kansas Alliance of Professional Historic Performers and Ride into History Cultural and Educational Project, Inc. with an Attraction Development Grant from the Kansas Department of Commerce and Housing Travel & Tourism Development Division